pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/gcp/index.md

 meta_desc: The Google Cloud Serverless Template makes it easy to deploy a serverless application on GCP with Pulumi, Google Cloud Functions, and Google Cloud Storage.

 # Appears on the cards on template-overview pages.
-card_desc: Deploy a serverless application on GCP with Pulumi, Google Cloud Functions, and Google Cloud Storage.
+card_desc: Deploy a serverless application on Google Cloud with Pulumi, Google Cloud Functions, and Google Cloud Storage.

 # Used for generating language-specific links to templates on GitHub.
 (Example: `static-website-aws`)
 template: